 In fact, the size of your other dogs plays no role in Corgis’ reaction.
 You shouldn’t worry about the size or the breed.

 Instead, you should worry about the other dog’s temperament.
-If it includes aggressiveness, then you may wanna reconsider getting a new dog.
+If it includes aggressiveness, then you may want to reconsider getting a new dog.

 No matter if it’s a Golden Retriever, a Pitbull, or Rottweiler, Corgis don’t make big of a distinction.
-They can get along pretty well if, as mentioned above, socialized early in life.
+They can get along pretty well if, as mentioned above, socialized in a healthy way early in life.

 Generally speaking, the Corgi temperament can be described as playful, friendly, and outgoing.